kai687/sphinxawesome-theme/README.md

 - If you load the bundled `sphinxawesome_theme.highlighting`, you can use these additional options in your `code-block` directives:

   - `emphasize-added`.
-Highlight lines that should be added to code
+Highlight lines that should be added
   - `emphasize-removed`.
-Highlight lines that should be removed from the code
+Highlight lines that should be removed
   - `emphasize-text: TEXT`.
-Highlight _`TEXT`_ in the code block to emphasize placeholder text.
+Highlight _`TEXT`_ in the code block

 ### Better headerlinks